unavi-xyz/unavi/apps/docs/docs/development.md

 title: Development
 ---

 This guide aims to provide a unified development process for developers of The Wired, ensuring its maintainability and scalability.
-The processes and steps outlined in this document are based on best practices and past experiences, but may also be modified and adjusted according to the specific needs of your setup.

 ## 🛠️ Environment Setup

-### Step 1 - Install tools
+### Step 0 - Install tools

 Before starting development, ensure that you have the following tools: